 - Beginner lifter: someone who can’t lift much weight yet.

-This method is kind of stupid, but it’s also super fun, so I kind of like it.
+This method has some problems, but it’s also rather fun, and I enjoy it quite a lot.
 After all, it’s a blast to have strength benchmarks to aim for.
 It makes lifting more like a video game, where every level is clearly defined, and progressing simply means achieving a list of arbitrary requirements.
 I dig that.

-It is stupid, though, no matter how much I enjoy it.
+It isn’t actually all that useful at determining someone’s lifting level, though, no matter how much we may (or may not) enjoy it.
 Consider a few examples:

 - You’re naturally weak or strong.
 Genetics and lifestyle play an enormous role in determining someone’s strength when they first begin lifting.
 Some guys start off benching 315 pounds; other guys, such as myself, start off benching the barbell.
 Does that mean that some guys start as advanced lifters, whereas others will be beginners for years?